Niclas Füllkrug: Return to Werder Bremen

 In April 2019, it was announced Füllkrug would return to former club Werder Bremen for the 2019–20 season.
 There were conflicting reports of the fee paid to Hannover 96 with Deichstube reporting €6.3 million plus a possible 500,000 in bonuses and Sportbuzzer claiming 7 million.
 1. FC Nürnberg also profited from the transfer through a 10% sell-on clause.
+Füllkrug suffered another knee injury in September 2019, and missed several months.
+He played only 11 games in his first season, scoring 4 goals.

 On 26 September 2020, he scored his second Bundesliga hat-trick in a 3–1 away win against Schalke 04.

-In the 2021–22 2.
-Bundesliga, he scored 19 goals which helped his club to be promoted back to the Bundesliga.
-In the beginning of the 2022–23 Bundesliga, he scored 10 goals in 14 matches, which urged the German national coach Hansi Flick to call him up for the World Cup in November.
+At the start of the 2021–22 season, Füllkrug lost his place to new signing Marvin Ducksch.
+However, once Ole Werner became coach, Füllkrug and Ducksch began playing together and formed an effective partnership.
+Füllkrug scored 19 goals in the 2.
+Bundesliga which helped his club to be promoted back to the Bundesliga.
+In the beginning of the 2022–23 Bundesliga, he scored 10 goals in 14 matches, which urged the Germany national coach Hansi Flick to call him up for the World Cup in November.
+He eventually managed to score 16 goals in that season to finish as joint top scorer along with Christopher Nkunku, making him the first top scorer to play for Bremen since Miroslav Klose in 2005–06.